Thousand Greens is currently serving over 720 members and over 530 courses!

 Will my club object?
 This is intended to be a social network of like minded golfers.
 All connections and requests to play made through the network are intended to be accompanied guest play, conforming to the guest play rules and etiquette of each club.
 No member is expected to financially benefit from hosting other members as guests.
 We do not anticipate this to fall afoul of any club rules or norms.
 To the contrary, we expect the clubs to see the benefit of widening their exposure to potential future members.

 Will my information be public?
 No. Upon joining, a member will only be able to see the names of the clubs which are represented by the members of the network.
 No member identity or any other personal information will be visible to other members or non-members.

 What functionality does the application offer?
 There are two main features.
 The primary feature is for members to play other member courses as accompanied guests.
-The second feature is for members to join events and trips offered by either our affiliate partners or by other members.
+The second feature is for members to join events offered by either our affiliate partners or by other members.

 What are my hosting obligations once I join?
 Members have full control on how many times and when they are willing to host.
 We recognize host members will only be able to host as their schedules permit.
 No host member will ever be "on the hook" to host in a manner that is not convenient for them.
 There is no penalty for declining any given incoming request.
 Having said all that, the system will only thrive with the willingness of members to host other members at their club, pursuant to each club's guest play policies.

 How do I request to play a course?
 On the Courses map, members can see all the courses represented by other members who are a part of the same tiers in the network.
 They will be able to make a request for any eligible course.
 Making the request timing as broad as possible maximizes the probability of finding a host whose schedule matches the request.
 Once submitted, a request email will be sent to each host member of the requested club.
 If a host member can fulfill the request, an email introduction will be made between the host and the guest to finalize the logistics from that point on.
 The probability of request fulfillment will keep increasing as we add more members to each club in the network.